 Criminal cases in the Magistrates Court

-If you're 18 or older and you have been charged with a criminal offence and/or some traffic offences, you will have to appear in the Magistrates Court.
-All criminal cases for people who are 18 and older start in the Magistrates Court.
-If you’re under 18 and have been charged with an offence—see young people and the justice system.
+If you're 17 or older and you have been charged with a criminal offence or some traffic offences, you will have to appear in the Magistrates Court.
+All criminal cases for people who are 17 and older start in the Magistrates Court.

-The Magistrates Court usually deals with criminal offences called summary offences, traffic offences, and less serious indictable offences.
-Most property offences, such as fraud and stealing will be dealt with in the Magistrates Court, unless the property involved in the offence is worth more than $30,000.
+The Magistrates Court usually deals with criminal offences called summary offences, traffic offences and less serious indictable offences.
+Most property offences, such as fraud and stealing, will be dealt with in the Magistrates Court, unless the property involved in the offence is worth more than $30,000.

 More serious indictable offences will be sent from the Magistrates Court to a higher court by a process called a committal.
 This includes offences like armed robbery and rape.
 For some offences, such as assault occasioning bodily harm, you may choose to have your trial in a higher court or the Magistrates Court.